-- Authorized Signature All purchase order requisitions must be approved by the Department chairperson and the area Dean.
+- Authorized Signature All purchase order requisitions must be approved by the Department Head and the area Vice President, Purchasing Agent and Vice President for Administrative Services.
 If such authorization is not entered into the Banner System, the requisition will be returned. - Best Value.
 This is the basis for awarding all Service and Technology contracts to that vendor which optimizes quality, cost and efficiency, among responsive and responsible vendors.
 Such basis shall be, wherever possible, quantifiable. - Budget Code The correct budget line can be determined from your copy of the College Budget.
 The budget for your department can be viewed in banner using FGIBAVL. - Commodities.
 Standard articles of commerce in the form of material goods, supplies, products or similar items.
 Does not include Technology. - Costs and Price.
 "Costs" in the case of "Best Value" are distinguished from "Price".
-Costs include conversion costs, life-cycle costs, etc. and embody price, which is the amount charged by the vendor for the given Commodity or Service or Technology. - Department Head- The college area placing the order (e.g. Biology, Maintenance)
+Costs include conversion costs, life-cycle costs, etc. and embody price, which is the amount charged by the vendor for the given Commodity or Service or Technology.